the story names · vibe coding · responsibility

 What stays with the human is control.
 Reading the diff.
 Catching the silent failures.
 Knowing when to say "no, that abstraction is wrong, throw it away."
 Making sure no API key ends up in a public repo, no migration drops a column without a backup, no --force push lands on main at midnight.
 The AI types faster than me.
 It does not assume responsibility.

 Vibe coding is cool.
 It also comes with responsibility — especially when the thing you build will run on someone else's stack, ship to third parties, hold their files.
-Jenni was an exercise in exactly that: I read every line of the upload pipeline, hardened the bits that mattered (Argon2id, zip-slip, zip-bomb caps, ClamAV, signed cookies, CSP headers, rate-limited login, non-root container), ran her against my own production for months before this site went up.
+Jenni was an exercise in exactly that: I read every line of the upload pipeline, hardened the bits that mattered (Argon2id, zip-slip, zip-bomb caps, ClamAV, signed cookies, CSP headers, rate-limited login, non-root container, Ed25519 signing with the root key kept off the server), ran her against my own production for months before this site went up.
 The code is fast.
 The trust is slow.

 That's the vibe coding I want to defend.